AdityaJadhav-ds/Perfect-guess/README.md

-# Perfect-guess
+# 🎮 Number Guessing Game (Python)

-A simple number guessing game written in Python.
-The computer randomly selects a number, and the player has to guess it in as few attempts as possible.
-After each guess, the player gets feedback whether the guess was too low, too high, or perfect.
+A fun and simple **command-line number guessing game** built with Python.
+The computer randomly picks a number between **1 and 100**, and the player tries to guess it in as few attempts as possible.

+---

+## ✨ Features

+- ✅ Random number generation between 1 and 100
+- ✅ Real-time hints — tells you to go **higher** or **lower**
+- ✅ Tracks the number of attempts
+- ✅ Handles invalid (non-integer) inputs gracefully
+- ✅ Beginner-friendly and easy to understand
+- ✅ Can be imported as a module or run directly

+---